BChow5/BChow5.github.io/templates/cloudinit_guide.md

 disable_root: true
 ```

-What does this code mean?
+**What does this code mean?**
 * `shell: /bin/bash`: Sets the default shell to bash/bin
 * `sudo: ['ALL=(ALL) NOPASSWD:ALL']`: Grants the user full sudo privileges without needing to enter a password
 * `ssh-authorized-keys`: Allows the user to log in via SSH using public key authentication (DigitalOcean, 2014)
 * `disable_root: true:`: Disables root login for the server (DigitalOcean, 2014)

-3. Press the "i" key after pasting the text to enter insert mode to edit the file contents
+3. Press the `i` key after pasting the text to enter insert mode to edit the file contents
 1. Change the information (at least the ssh-authorized-keys)
-3. Press "esc" key to exit inset mode
+3. Press `esc` key to exit inset mode
-4. Type `:` then `wq` and then press enter key to save and finish
+4. Type `":"`, then `"wq"`, and then press enter key to save and finish
 <br>

 ### Create a New Arch Linux Droplet
-Back in your terminal, you will be running the following `doctl` command to create the Droplets.
+You will be running the following `doctl` command to create the droplets.

 <br>

 1. Copy and paste the following code into your terminal